 Macro-conversions are the most important interactions, such as a purchase.

 By tracking conversions, you can better understand what is working for your business and what isn’t.
-For example, you can create a segment of your users who have made a purchase and then try to understand what they are doing, what is their behavior, etc. Also, conversions are used to measure the effectiveness of advertising campaigns and then redistribute your advertising budget.
+For example, you can create a segment of your users who have made a purchase and then try to understand what they are doing, what their behavior is, etc. Also, conversions are used to measure the effectiveness of advertising campaigns and then redistribute your advertising budget.

 Hopefully, this super-brief introduction gave you a better understanding of this concept.

-Now, let’s learn how to actually track conversions with Google Analytics 4.
+Now, let’s learn how to track conversions with Google Analytics 4.